hopsoft/goldmine/README.md

 ]
 ```

-### Pivot the cities by state for population over 750k
+### Pivot cities by state for population over 750k

 ```ruby
 # operation